Codium-ai/codiumate-docs/docs/installation/jetbrains.md

 By default, most IntelliJ-based IDEs come with a boot runtime that includes JCEF.

-However, Android Studio and some older versions of IntelliJ-based IDEs utilize a boot runtime lacking JCEF, which prevents the plugin from loading in these environments.
+However, Android Studio (and some other versions of IntelliJ-based IDEs) utilize a boot runtime lacking JCEF, which prevents the plugin from loading in these environments.

-To address this issue, navigate to the ["Choose Boot Runtime for the IDE" dialog](https://www.jetbrains.com/help/idea/switching-boot-jdk.html).
+To address this issue:
+  1. Navigate to the "Help" -> "Find Action..." and find(type) "Choose Boot Runtime for the IDE" dialog.
 Here, you can select a boot runtime equipped with JCEF.
+  2. Navigate to the "Help" -> "Find Action..." and find(type) "Registry".
+Here disable `ide.browser.jcef.sandbox.enable` option.
+  3. Restart the IDE.